KeaganRieder/Atomation/README.md

 upon game start/load

 ### World Generation
-The game world is generated using multiple steps
+NOTE: this is still a heavy work in progress and i'm updating this whenevr i finish a part The game world is generated using multiple steps

 The first step is to generate 4 noise maps and how to do so is defined in GenStepNoise.cs